Skip to content

 The consequences are predictable.
 A hallucination goes undetected in production for weeks.
 A prompt regression ships after a "minor refactor."
 Costs spike when a downstream API change causes token counts to balloon.
 LLM observability bridges this gap: it gives you the same operational confidence for AI systems that APM tools have given us for traditional software.

-This is why Langfuse — acquired by ClickHouse in January 2026 alongside a $400M Series D at a $15B valuation — has become the de facto open-source standard for LLM engineering platforms.
-With over 23,000 GitHub stars, 26 million SDK installs per month, and adoption across 63 Fortune 500 companies, it is the tool that teams reach for first when they need production-grade LLM observability without vendor lock-in.
+This is why Langfuse — acquired by ClickHouse in January 2026 — has become a de facto open-source standard for LLM engineering platforms.
+The deal landed alongside ClickHouse's $400M Series D led by Dragoneer, a round that valued ClickHouse at $15B.
+In that announcement ClickHouse put hard numbers on Langfuse's reach: 20,470 GitHub stars, 26M+ SDK installs per month, 6M+ Docker pulls, and adoption by 19 of the Fortune 50 and 63 of the Fortune 500.
+That is the profile of a tool teams reach for when they need production-grade LLM observability without vendor lock-in.

 This guide covers everything you need to deploy and use Langfuse: architecture, Docker Compose setup, Kubernetes production deployment, evaluations, and how it stacks up against the leading alternatives.